 How to Take Legal Action Against an Employer or Employee

 Your attorney can help you gather all types of evidence of discrimination and harassment that will help bolster your claim.
 In addition, your lawyer can give you legal advice during the process that will benefit your best interest.
-If you are being harassed or discriminated against at your place of work, please do not suffer in silence.
+If you are being harassed or discriminated against at work, please do not suffer in silence.

 What Defines a Hostile Work Environment?

-Federal code and case law, according to OSHA, describe the atmosphere as being one that is “offensive, intimidating, or oppressive.”
+According to OSHA, federal code and case law describe the atmosphere as “offensive, intimidating, or oppressive.”
 Whether the environment constituted a hostile work environment is determined by looking at the totality of the circumstances, including

-In order to establish a hostile work environment, the plaintiff must prove each of the following elements by a preponderance of the evidence:
+To establish a hostile work environment, the plaintiff must prove each of the following elements by a preponderance of the evidence:

 - The plaintiff was subjected to slurs, insults, jokes, verbal comments, non-consensual physical contact, or intimidation of a discriminatory or harassing nature.